 \section{Introduction}

-Imaging system design is a complex and time-consuming process that requires selection, placement, and optimization over a wide variety of optics, sensors, and illumination components.
+Imaging system design is a complex, time-consuming process involving the selection, placement, and optimization of optics, sensors, and illumination components.
 This complexity persists throughout research and development (R\&D) pipelines for mobile devices \cite{blahnik2021smartphone}, autonomous vehicles (AVs) \cite{li2020lidar}, airborne imaging platforms \cite{jia2025airborne}, and space instruments \cite{mouroulis2018review}.
-Imaging system design largely relies on iterative, manual prototyping; critically, these designs must satisfy both task-driven objectives and practical constraints, including manufacturing limits, illumination standards, placement limits, and scene-specific factors such as occlusions.
+Current design practices rely largely on iterative manual prototyping, balancing task objectives with constraints such as manufacturing limits, illumination standards, placement restrictions, and scene-specific factors like occlusions.
 These challenges motivate an \textit{automated} imaging system design paradigm, which could accelerate R\&D, incorporate practical design constraints, and even discover unconventional task-optimized designs.